NikolayRag/tgThing/readme.md

 ---
 ###Workflow

-* There're 3 logical interfaces: with Telegram (kiTTGEntry), with GPT (kiTGPTEntry), and with Character (kiTChar) which is technically a GPT Behavior Tuner.
+* There're 3 logical interfaces: with Telegram (kiTTeleAgent), with GPT (kiTAIEntry), and with Character (kiTChar) which is technically a GPT Behavior Tuner.

-* Logic manager (kiTSwitch) is procceeding User message:
+* Logic manager (kiTFlow) is procceeding User message:

   - Messages are parsed and long-term context is retreived which describe user's virtual Character.